simeononsecurity/simeononsecurity.ch/content/articles/ten-essential-email-security-tips-to-keep-your-data-safe/index.en.md

 #### **Using a Virtual Private Network (VPN)**

 A **VPN** is a tool that encrypts your data and routes it through a secure network.
 By using a VPN, you can create a secure connection and keep your personal data safe.
-A VPN is especially useful when you are using a public Wi-Fi network, as it encrypts your data and protects your privacy.
+A VPN is especially useful when you're using a public Wi-Fi network, as it encrypts your data and protects your privacy.

 #### **Limiting the Sharing of Personal Information**